SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 `currentColor` is not initialized by `initializePresenters`.
 It is initialized in `setModelBeforeInitialization:` because a color can be given when creating a new `ColorChooser` instance.

 ```
-setModelBeforeInitialization: aColor
+ColorChooser >> setModelBeforeInitialization: aColor

 	currentColor := aColor
 ```

 `defaultLayout` defines the layout with a left side and a right side.
 The left side is the color list.
 The right side consists of the color box, the two buttons, and the color details.
-Composition with horizontal and vertical `BoxLayout`s, together with a 5 pixel spacing, results in the window shown in Figure *@exampleapplication@*.
+Composition with horizontal and vertical `BoxLayout`s, together with a 5-pixel spacing, results in the window shown in Figure *@exampleapplication@*.

 ```
-defaultLayout
+ColorChooser >> defaultLayout

 	| colorBoxAndDetails buttons |
 	buttons := SpBoxLayout newLeftToRight